zwc662/EC551/README.md

 # EC551 project

+All modules are parameterized.
+Image.zip is the VGA controller.

 You must generate the IP CORES by yourself.
 The name of the ip core you generate should be the same with the one called in the module!!!!